-- When applying the anti-fouling paint do not paint over the electronic instrument sensors nor the anodes.
+When applying the anti-fouling paint do not paint over the electronic instrument sensors nor the anodes.

-- During the refit, check the anodes (See "Motorisation" chapter). - When the boat is stored at a dry dock, the corrosion protection is not as effective due to oxidation of the anodes: even the new anodes oxidize the surface.
+- When in dry dock check the anode on the propeller shaft line. - See "Motorisation" chapter. - When the boat is stored at a dry dock, the corrosion protection is not as effective due to oxidation of the anodes: even the new anodes oxidize the surface.
 Before returning the boat into the water, clean the anodes. - Cleaning anodes: Use sandpaper.
 Do not use metal brushes or steel tools to clean the boat, it may damage the galvanic protection. - Replacing the anodes: The anodes are fastened with screws and nuts.
 First, remove the screws and nuts that hold the anode, then clean the contact surface.
 Press the new anode to obtain a good electrical contact.